Basecamp Gallivance / Humor / Renovation

 Step 1 – Remove old (pink) bar top.

 To get us off on the right foot, the first step revealed the first surprise … a rugged, unlevel base underneath.
-(I grow tired of saying this: Thanks a lot shoddy contractors!!)

 1 Ready to go